Vrushali75/CDAC---CPP/README.md

 # CDAC---CPP
-This repository contains a collection of core Java programs developed during CDAC training.
+This repository contains a collection of CPP programs developed during CDAC training.